filonico/filonico.github.io/_pages/resources.md

 <div style="text-align: justify">

-Tired of the tedious phylogenetic pipeline to generate a species tree after a successful BUSCO analysis?
-Fed up with wasting time copying and pasting commands to align, trim sequences, and infer the tree?
+Tired of tedious phylogenetic pipelines to generate species trees after a successful BUSCO analysis?
+Fed up with wasting time copying and pasting commands to align, trim sequences, and infer trees?

 Here's the solution!
 Let phySCO transform your workflow today!